micahcowan/bobbin/README.md

 The primary intent of this option is to allow the Apple \]\[ to run through its usual boot-up code, and then load new contents into memory and jump to a new, post-boot-sequence "start".
 This makes it easy to boot the emulator into your favorite code, without involving a disk-load.

-The special mnemonic *arg* value `INPUT` (case-insensitive) is translated to location `FD75` (the monitor `NXTCHR`, part of `GETLN`), which is frequently a very convenient value to use.
-It is reached when, after booting up, the Apple then tries to prompt the user for input, and it applies whether it booted into AppleSoft BASIC, Integer BASIC, or the system monitor.
+The special mnemonic *arg* value `INPUT` (case-insensitive) is translated to location `FD1B` (the monitor `KEYIN` routine for reading from the keyboard), which is frequently a very convenient value to use.

 ##### --ram *arg*